BeiKeJieDeLiuLangMao/WebRTC/README.md

 # How to develop based on it
 1. As described in `Dependencies`, you should build your own webrtc native lib, it's free to upgrade webrtc native lib if necessary
 2. Add new feature in both `/cpp(JNI)` side and `rtc4j(Java)` side(If you upgrade webrtc native lib, it is very likely you need to upgrade existed JNI code too)

-# Summary
-This project may not be designed very well, but you can use it as a reference to know how to use webrtc native lib.
-You can take it as a start point to build your project.